Open Monday-Friday 8AM - 4PM

 Notice for Elderly Voters or Voters with Disabilities

 Any elderly voter or voter with a disability whose polling place is inaccessible may vote early by absentee ballot or at the Election Commission Office on Election Day.
-If voters choose to vote at the Election Commission Office on Election Day, they must complete an affidavit at the Election Commission Office no later than Monday, July 25, 2022, (ten days prior to the election), stating that their designated voting location is not accessible.
+If voters choose to vote at the Election Commission Office on Election Day, they must complete an affidavit at the Election Commission Office no later than July 27, 2026, (ten days prior to the election), stating that their designated voting location is not accessible.
 For more information, please contact the Morgan County Election Commission office.

 Online Voter Registration